ThiaudioTT/ThiaudioTT/README.md

 $ Student

-Can we have a polite conversation?
+can we have a polite conversation?
 ```
 <hr>